-Join Kelly McCathran for an in-depth discussion in this video Setting preferences, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Setting preferences, part of Learning Flash Animation.

 Now, let's take a look at setting the best preferences. …If you're on the Windows platform, Preferences will be located under the …Edit menu.
 You'll notice right now I have no …documents open.
 This isn't a document or even the stage, …it's just blank when there's nothing open. …On the Mac, I'm going to choose from my Applications menu that says Flash > Preferences. …On Windows, your Edit menu, Preferences, and I'll scoot this up so you can see it better. …Some people use the Welcome screen to open recent documents or see user groups, …I don't often want the program to bring up a dialog.…